SASLI 2020 tuition has yet to be released. SASLI 2019 tuition was set at $4,800.

 All applications require a $25 fee to be paid upon submission of the online application.

-UW-Madison Undergraduate Resident Students and Undergraduate Minnesota Resident Students who are already enrolled in a degree-seeking program at UW-Madison at the time of their study at SASLI pay the regular undergraduate tuition for 8 credits as posted on the UW Registrar’s Office Website.
+*UW-Madison Undergraduate Resident Students and Undergraduate Minnesota Resident Students who are already enrolled in a degree-seeking program at UW-Madison at the time of their study at SASLI pay the regular undergraduate tuition for 8 credits as posted on the UW Bursar’s Office Website .
 If one of these categories applies to you, please notify SASLI as soon as possible so that SASLI can ensure that you are charged the correct tuition amount.

 Important things to remember:

-- Student bills will be accessible through your My-UW account (click the ‘Financial’ tab).
+- Student bills will be accessible through your MyUW account (opens in new tab then click the ‘Financial’ tab).
 Payment is done through the University of Wisconsin-Madison Office of the Registrar Bursar’s Office.
 If you have questions regarding payment procedures, deadlines, and notifications, the office can be reached directly at: email@example.com.
 You may also contact Student Accounts and Cashiering at (608) 262-3611.

 - Segregated Fees grant access to the campus gyms, libraries, free student bus pass, university health center (not health insurance), and purchasing beverages at the student union.

 - UW-Madison Undergraduate Resident Students and Undergraduate Minnesota Resident Students are not eligible for the $1000 Fee Remission, as their posted tuition is already lower than the SASLI program fee.
 Updated costs for 8 credits for these two categories of students can be found on the UW Registrar’s Office Website.